Sudan–United Arab Emirates relations: Post Al-Bashir

-2023 Sudanese civil war
+Sudanese civil war (2023–present)

-The UAE has positioned itself as neutral during the ongoing Sudanese conflict between the Sudanese army and the Rapid Support Forces, denying accusations of arming the RSF, despite a leaked UN report suggesting otherwise.
-The UAE consistently calls for a de-escalation and diplomatic resolution to the conflict.
+The UAE has allegedly backed and armed the Rapid Support Forces according to a UN report.
+The UAE denies the allegations and consistently calls for a de-escalation and diplomatic resolution to the civil war.

 Diplomatic tensions between Sudan and the UAE escalated in September 2024 when the Sudanese military denied accusations of bombing the UAE ambassador's residence in Khartoum, instead blaming the RSF.
 The UAE condemned the attack as a violation of diplomatic immunity, prompting the Sudanese military to accuse the UAE of supporting the RSF.
 That same month, a UAE delegation led by Lana Nusseibeh visited Chad to assess refugee conditions and meet Sudanese civil society leaders.

 In December 2024, the US labeled both warring parties in Sudan as perpetrators of war crimes.
 Turkish President Recep Tayyip Erdogan also offered to mediate the dispute between Sudan and the UAE.
 The UAE Ministry of Foreign Affairs released a statement and welcomed Turkish mediation efforts in Sudan conflict.

 On 6 March 2025, Sudan filed a case against the UAE at the International Court of Justice, accusing the UAE of complicity in genocide by supporting the Rapid Support Forces, which are alleged to have committed atrocities against the Masalit people in Darfur.
 The UAE rejected these allegations, calling the case a publicity stunt.
 Sudan brought their case against the UAE before the International Court of Justice in April, accusing it of violating the Genocide Convention by arming the RSF.
 The UAE denied the claims, dismissed the case as politically motivated, and challenged the court’s jurisdiction.
 On 5 May 2025 the ICJ threw out the case, stating that it "manifestly lacked" authority to rule on the case.
-On May 6, 2025 the Sudan's army-aligned government announced that it had cut diplomatic ties with the UAE.
+On 6 May 2025 the Sudan's army-aligned government announced that it had cut diplomatic ties with the UAE.
 The UAE stated it didn't recognize a decision by Sudan's army-affiliated defence council to sever ties.